Hello. I'm Hiroki, a new staff member at OLENO.

 OLENO also has products made from super extra fine merino wool.

-It's the OLENO neck sleeve, which received a huge response on the crowdfunding site Makuake.
+This is the OLENO neck sleeve, which has received a great response on the crowdfunding site Makuake.

 Goodbye scarves.
 Hello neck sleeves.